 Faithfulness is measured by heaven, not headlines.

-If the gospel you preach never disturbs anyone, it may be because it never confronts anything.
+If the gospel you preach never disturbs or triggers anyone, it may be because it never confronts anything.

 The cross was never meant to be comfortable furniture—it was meant to be an instrument of death.
 And death, even redemptive death, is unsettling.